Skip to content

 3. Data management plans

-4. Research data management in Horizon Europe, ERC and other EU programmes
+4. Research data management in EU programmes

 5. Managing data during the research project cycle

-7. Open Data and Open Science
+7. Open Data, FAIR Principles and Open Science

 9. EUI infrastructure, software, protocols and support

-10. International research data guidelines
+10. International research data guidelines.

 Download the PDF.
 The hyperlinked text is on the Research Data Services homepage.